Operation Peter Pan: Organizing an exodus

 Having been involved in a similar program that gained young Hungarians entrance to the US following Soviet repression of the 1956 uprising, Father Bryan O. Walsh of the Catholic Welfare Bureau, with the help of the U.S. government, developed the Cuban Children's Program in late 1960.
-Key players included Tracy Voorhees, Eisenhower Administration, James Baker and Father Walsh.
+Key players included Tracy Voorhees, Eisenhower Administration, James Baker, Father Walsh, and in Cuba Polita Grau and her brother Ramón Grau Alsina.

 An October meeting brought the influx of Cuban refugees in Miami to the attention of the White House, with particular focus on what appeared to be a high number of unaccompanied minors wandering the city.
 Shortly after, Tracy Voorhees – a veteran U.S. government official who was serving as the president's Personal Representative for Cuban Refugees – reported that, though the issue was not large in number, it had still been highly publicized and, therefore, the administration needed to be seen taking action.

 Up until that time, the Catholic church had been the largest provider of aid.
 But, towards the end of 1960, President Eisenhower approved $1 million to help, with specific funds allocated to the creation of a Cuban emergency refugee center.
-To further their efforts, and ultimately further the smear campaign of Castro's Cuba, Vorhees recommended the administration further their involvement, this time taking specific interest in caring for the Cuban refugee children.
+To further their efforts, and ultimately further the smear campaign of Castro's Cuba, Voorhees recommended the administration further their involvement, this time taking specific interest in caring for the Cuban refugee children.

 Simultaneously, James Baker (headmaster of an American school in Havana) met with Walsh (who was already invested in helping already arrived child refugees settle into their new life) to detail his efforts helping parents send their children to Miami.
 Baker's original goal was to establish a boarding school in the United States for Cuban refugee children.
 However, both later agreed professional social welfare agencies would be better equipped for the job.
 The Catholic Welfare Bureau, the Children's Services Bureau and Jewish Family and Children's Services were the agencies that ultimately agreed to care for the refugee children.
-Thus, in November 1960, they appealed for federal funding, and, following the earlier recommendation from Vorhees, it was granted.
+Thus, in November 1960, they appealed for federal funding, and, following the earlier recommendation from Voorhees, it was granted.

-Baker would arrange the children's transportation and facilitate visas, Walsh would arrange for accommodations in Miami.
-Underground organizations led by the involved parents helped spread information.
-Among those who helped alert parents about the program were Penny Powers, Pancho and Bertha Finlay, Drs.
-Sergio and Serafina Giquel, Sara del Toro de Odio and Albertina O'Farril.
-To maintain confidentiality, the program's leaders in the U.S. minimized communications with their contacts in Cuba.